MilenTecle/znapped/README.md

 - [Font Awesome](https://fontawesome.com/) - Was used for Social Media icons in footer and other icons throughout the application.
 - [Google Fonts](https://fonts.google.com/) - Was used to import fonts to the page.

-- [JS-hint](https://jshint.com/) - Was used for Javascript Validation.
 - [Lucid charts]() - Was used to create the ERD diagrams.
-- [PEP-8]() - Was used for Python Validation.
-- [Responsinator](http://www.responsinator.com/) - Was also used to ensure that the website is responsive on diffrerent devices.
 - [W3C](https://www.w3.org/) - Was used for HTML and CSS Validation.
-- [Web Formatter](https://webformatter.com/html) - Was used to make sure the format looks good.
-- [WEBP Converter](https://cloudconvert.com/webp-to-png)- Also used to reduce the file size and keep the image quality.
-- [TinyPNG](https://jshint.com/) - Was used to reduce the file size and keep the image quality of the background image.

 ## Deployment